Kylie Jenner Debuts Matching Stormi Tattoo, ‘That Elbow Scab’

 Tattoos on the youngest Kardashian-Jenner seem to be chosen carefully.
 While Scott himself comes heavily-inked, his girlfriend appears more selective.
 She also seems keen to be the one holding the needle.
 As The Inquisitr reported earlier this month, Kylie tattooed Travis as part of his 28th birthday celebration.

-Kylie’s “Stormi” tattoo comes as the latest outpouring of love towards her daughter.
+Kylie’s “Stormi” tattoo comes as the latest outpouring of love toward her daughter.
 Last weekend, Kylie celebrated Mother’s Day by taking to Instagram with her baby.

 “The best thing I’ve ever done, my greatest role in this life #HappyMothersDay” was used to caption one of the Instagram posts.

-As a billionaire, reality face, businesswoman and one half of a power couple, Kylie is now one of the most talked-about celebrities around.
+As a billionaire, reality face, businesswoman, and one half of a power couple, Kylie is now one of the most talked-about celebrities around.
 Stormi isn’t far behind, though.
-She also made her Keeping Up With The Kardashians debut last season.
+She also made her Keeping Up With the Kardashians debut last season.
 For today, however, it’s fans who are keeping up.